-Los Angeles Harbor College conducts announced and unannounced tests of its emergency response and evacuation procedures.
+Los Angeles Harbor College conducts announced or unannounced tests of its emergency response and evacuation procedures.
 Announcements are made through the PA system located within classrooms and outside which can be campus-wide or isolated to one area or one building.
 The 24-hour Blue Light emergency call box phones are checked on a weekly basis.

 Los Angeles Harbor College publicizes its emergency response and evacuation procedures, in conjunction with at least one test per calendar year.
-Emergency response and evacuation procedures are publicized by PA system, text messages, emails, website, and verbal communication by Sheriff's and Facilities personnel.
+Emergency response and evacuation procedures are communicated by: PA system, text messages, emails, website, and verbal communication by Sheriff's and Facilities personnel.

 Los Angeles Harbor College will document each test by recording a description of the test, the date the test was held, the time the test started and ended, and whether the test was announced or unannounced.
 Copies of test documentation are available from Facilities & Maintenance Operations.
+The required retention period for test documentation is seven years.